Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

 		When you make a change, you are only charged for the new volume configuration after the change is in effect.

 +	####	Amazon EBS volume types

+	The two main categories for EBS volume types are _solid state  drives (SSD) and hard disk drives (HDD)_.

+	**_SSDs_** are used for transactional workloads with frequent read/write operations and small input/output (I/O) size for faster I/O operations per second (IOPS).
+Choose from general-purpose SSD and provisions IOPS SSD.

+	**_HDDs_** are used for large streaming workloads that need high throughput performance.
+Choose between throughput optimized HDD and Cold HDD.
+	The type of storage volume that you choose is influenced by the type of workloads that you have.
+Review the use cases for EBS volume types.